 His idea proved so successful that it was picked up by the National Veterans Service Commission in 1983.
 Each year, Elks Lodges across the nation adopt tens of thousands of veterans.
 The Elks visited with them on their birthdays and holidays and showered them with gifts and attention.
 They took those who could leave the medical centers out to dinner, and brought dinner to those who couldn't.
 Elks provide entertainment, recreation to liven their spirits.
 The Elks provided these men and women with comfort, companionship, cheer and understanding, and in the process helped lift some of their loneliness.

 The object of the Adopt-a-Veteran program is to make the veteran know that they are part of our family , to replace despair with hope, loneliness with fellowship, sadness with joy, and to prove our motto, "So long as there are Veterans, the Benevolent and Protective Order of Elks will never forget them."

 If you're an Elk and would like to start a program of your own, or augment an existing program, National Adopt a Veteran Chairman Stewart Israel of Plymouth, MI Lodge No. 1780, has created several informative documents to walk you throug the process.
 Visit our Adopt-a-Veteran Program page for more information.

 Freedom Grants are intended to provide financial support to local Lodges with programs assisting and enhancing the lives of Veterans, the active military and their families.
-One hundred and twenty-five Freedom Grants of $2,000 each were awarded for 2013-14.
+One hundred and forty Freedom Grants of $2,000 each were awarded for 2014-15.